 According to the newspaper, Delbert Smith, president of the Oklahoma Seismograph Co. and past president of the Oklahoma City Geophysical Society, and Durwood Pate, independent petroleum geologist, traveled to the site to study the area and take samples.

-On July 1, 1969, the Oklahoman again reported about “the discovery of a second hole through the rock strata.
-Measurement revealed the two holes to be exactly 16 1/2 feet apart or precisely one rod.
-According to Pate the rock is Permian limestone laced with quartz grains.”
+On July 1, 1969, The Oklahoman again reported about “the discovery of a second hole through the rock strata.
+Measurements revealed the two holes to be exactly 16 1/2 feet apart or precisely one rod.
+According to Pate, the rock is Permian limestone laced with quartz grains.”

 On July 3, The Oklahoman continued its coverage and “reported archaeologists discovered an ancient stone hammer at the site.”

 “The mystery of a dolomitic limestone formation unearthed between Oklahoma City and Edmond was compounded Wednesday by the discovery of an object on the site which resembles a stone hammer.
 Geologists who have focused their attention on the unusual formation…. were at a loss to explain the origin of either the formation or the artifact.
 John M. Ware, an Oklahoma City geologist, said, ‘it simply can’t be explained within the field of geology – we need an archaeologist to give a final opinion.’….